-Master of science in finance (M.S.F.)
+Master of Science in Finance (M.S.F.)

-Students in the Ilitch School's MSF program will be challenged to approach real-world problems with a practical lens, learning specialized skills applicable to careers in corporate finance, investments and financial analysis.
+Students in the Ilitch School's M.S.F. program will be challenged to approach real-world problems with a practical lens, learning specialized skills applicable to careers in corporate finance, investments, and financial analysis.
 Students can personalize their degrees with elective courses on such topics as corporate valuation, mergers and acquisitions, and futures and options, and will have the opportunity to run a real portfolio through the Student Managed Investment Fund.

-The curriculum integrates theories and applications from economics, accounting, mathematics, strategy and other fields, and incorporates a significant portion of the content of the Chartered Financial Analyst (CFA) level 1 exam.
+The curriculum integrates theories and applications from economics, accounting, mathematics, strategy, and other fields, and incorporates a significant portion of the content of the Chartered Financial Analyst (CFA) level 1 exam.
 The CFA is the most prestigious license in finance and is widely accepted as the industry standard for investment professionals.